amne51ac/tinfoilhat/README.md

 2. **Testing Process**:
    - Select a contestant from the dropdown menu
-   - Click "Run Baseline Test" - watch as measurements happen in real-time
+   - Click "Run Test" to begin the testing process
-   - Place the tinfoil hat on the mannequin/test subject
+   - The system will first run a baseline test automatically
-   - Click "Measure Hat" - track the progress with the progress bar
+   - When prompted, place the tinfoil hat on the mannequin/test subject
-   - Stop the measurement at any time if needed
+   - Click "Continue to Hat Measurement" to proceed with hat measurement
-   - Review the results and save them to the database
+   - The system will complete the test and automatically save the results
-   - The application will calculate the RF attenuation and update the leaderboard
+   - Review the results on screen - the application will calculate the RF attenuation and update the leaderboard

 ## Leaderboard